If We Called Ourselves Yellow

 I pose this question, a little hesitantly: What about yellow?

 Wu sucks in a breath.
-Her gut reaction is, No!
+Her gut reaction is No!
 The word, she says, is too fraught.
-Using it would be like painting our skin with a sickly, mustard sheen, or writing a nasty word on our foreheads.
+Using it would be like painting our skin with a sickly, mustard sheen or writing a nasty word on our foreheads.
 "Yellow" has long been considered noxious.
-To some, it's on par with Chink, Gook, Nip or Chinaman.
+To some, it's on par with Chink, gook, nip or Chinaman.

 And yet.
 And yet.
 I sort of love yellow.
-The idea of calling myself yellow stirs in the pit of my stomach, the same place where belly aches and excitement form.
+The idea of calling myself yellow stirs in the pit of my stomach, the same place where bellyaches and excitement form.
 It feels at once radical and specific.
-Though it's a slur — in fact, because it's a slur — it's the type of word that could force people to face its long, storied history of racism and resistance directly, every time they heard it.
+Though it's a slur — in fact, because it's a slur — it's the type of word that could force people to face its long, storied history of racism and resistance directly, every time they hear it.

 So, what about yellow?